RedDirtBits/nixos/README.md

 # Goals

-I don't have a great deal of experience with NixOS, but what little I have, has left me with a love of all it can do.
+I don't have a great deal of experience with NixOS but what little I have has left me with a love of all it can do.
 The idea of being able to build out a system exactly how you want it and make that a repeatable process across machines is something so appealing to me that it has driven me to try and navigate the more advanced nature of NixOS.

 Despite having used Linux for a number of years now, NixOS has made me realize how little I know and how much goes on behind the scenes when you download a live USB installer and set up a new computer.
 It has been a rather humbling experience.
 A good one, but humbling nonetheless.